Updated on: 2/14/2019

-But in reality, an actual episode of drowning doesn’t look anything like the dramatic event that is programmed into our brains.
+But in reality, an actual episode of drowning doesn’t look anything like the dramatic event that is programed into our brains.
 In fact, it takes a very specialized understanding of drowning and a well-trained set of eyes to be able to identify when a swimmer is in trouble before it’s too late.
 Experts in water safety continually preach to parents and lifeguards that drowning is a very deceptive event and is perhaps most ironically characterized by silence.

 How to Identify Drowning